vonhraban/secret-server/README.md

 Also, some bits are not tested, e.g. user input validation in the http handlers and xml/json responses.

 OpenAPI spec did not specify error code for the unrecoverable runtime error, but I took the liberty to return properly formatted 500 error in such a case.

+No e2e testing for mongo
+Some tests missing from validation
+Stale view is returned and it is not tested if views were deducted since it is async